Petition Integrity Analysis

 Creator's WhatsApp admission Own words, on-platform, majority via WhatsApp blast Critical

-Velocity vs. organic baseline 13.2× overage against 50/day hyper-local ceiling High
+Velocity vs. organic baseline (initial 66-hr phase) 13.2× overage against 50/day hyper-local ceiling — peak burst, first 66 hours Critical

 21-hour blackout gap 648 signatures with zero intermediate timestamps High